wryun/rjsone/README.md

 It's a safe and easy way to have templates of moderate complexity for configuration as code 'languages' like Kubernetes and CloudFormation.

 Context is provided by a list of filename arguments.
 The files are loaded as YAML/JSON by default and merged into the main context.
-You can specify a particular key to load a JSON file into using keyname:filename.yaml; if you specify two colons (i.e. keyname::filename.yaml) it will load it as a raw string.
-You can also use keyname: (or keyname::) without a filename to indicate that all subsequent files should be loaded as a list element into that key.
+You can specify a particular key to load a JSON file into using keyname:filename.yaml;
+if you specify two colons (i.e. keyname::filename.yaml) it will load it as a raw string.
 If duplicate keys are found, later entries replace earlier at the top level only (no multi-level merging).

+You can also use keyname:.. (or keyname::..) to indicate that subsequent files without keys should be loaded as a list element into that key.
+If you instead use 'keyname:...', metadata information is loaded as well (filename, basename, content).

     Usage: rjsone [options] [key:]contextfile [[key:]contextfile ...]
       -i int